 It’s been some time since the world assumed that any event could only take place in person.
 Innovation has been essential throughout the event industry.
-Even traditionally in-person-only events like races and competitions have found ways to move online through virtual challenges.
+Even traditionally in-person-only events like races and competitions have found ways to move online through virtual challenges but it’s not easy to come up with virtual challenge ideas.

 These virtual challenges offer a new opportunity to stay relevant, grow events, connect with your audience, increase engagement, and generate new revenue.
 As things open back up, these virtual challenges are likely here to stay.